495-Labs-Projects/ChoreTrackerAPI/README.md

 http://<domain>/<version>/<route>
 ```

+Let's say you have already released the current version of your API to the public.
+After a few of months, you already have a bunch of users building apps around your API.
+Suddenly, you realize a huge improvement that you can make to your API.
+Just like with the ```chore_task_serializer.rb```, you want to make a preview serializer for the child for each task called ```chore_child_serializer.rb```.
+Therefore, you will need to change a param in the ```chore_serializer.rb```, namely ```child_id``` to just a child object.
+Unfortunately, you realize that if you want to make this huge improvement and release it, it will break a lot of your users' code (since they relied on the fact that the chore serializer to have a ```child_id```).
+This is a perfect time to utilize versioning!!!

 1. Since you only have one version of your api, you will need to put all your controllers under the namespace ```Api::V1```.
 We only need to make the changes to the controller and not the models because the only main changes that should happen to an API is in the controllers and serializers.
 Rearrange all of your controllers into this folder structure: